 Brook Silva Braga quits his stable job in the U.S. and travels as a backpacker for a year.
 He filmed and starred in this documentary that interviews random backpackers he meets around the world.
 The title comes from one of the lines in the film – “When you are on a holiday, everyday feels like a Saturday.”

 The film is a brilliant insight into the life and psyche of backpackers who live out of their bags.
 Alien environment, living in travel hostels, adapting, making new friends and having to say good bye every time are few of the experiences one views apart from probing life’s contrasting choice between materialistic and non-materialistic living.
 The film tempts you to travel alone and experience vagabond independence.
 Buy now

 Director Tarsem Singh’s adventure fantasy revolves around an injured hospitalised stuntman and a Romanian child patient.

 Every scene in the film is like a painting with colourful hues.
 Extensive filming locations included Jantar Mantar, Chand Baori, Lake Palace, Umaid Bhavan, Jodhpur’s blue houses, Ladakh, Taj Mahal, Bali, Andaman Islands, Butterfly reef – Fiji, Turkey and Sumatra Island among other exotic locations.

 Very mushy, very predictable, very Bollywood yet the journey is entertaining (because I’m a sucker for Rom-Coms).
 Shot in South-eastern Europe, particularly Istanbul, Hamburg and Budapest.
 My favourite bit is when the leads are smoking a narcotic substance on a boat supposedly sailing in the Danube.
 The entire sequence leading them to imagine they are floating in the air is excellent.
 Another likeable portion is the still photography bits in Romania.
+Buy now

 Le Grand Voyage (French-Arabic)